 I have to say that if that relationship were entirely up to me, I would’ve most likely jumped ship long ago, but my now-husband, then-boyfriend was great at encouraging ways to make it work!

-I am former US Department of State Foreign Service which means I move countries every 2-3 years.
+I am a former US Department of State Foreign Service which means I move countries every 2-3 years.
 He is US Military so he also relocates every 1-3 years–and never to a simultaneous location and never at a simultaneous time.

-We met overseas and continued to move halfway across the world, separately, while maintaing our relationship which eventually led to marriage (still LDR) and then finally to living together and the birth of our son and another on the way.
+We met overseas and continued to move halfway across the world, separately, while maintaining our relationship which eventually led to marriage (still LDR) and then finally to living together and the birth of our son and another on the way.

 Our best tips for making it work:

-Talk (or better yet FaceTime) EVERY DAY.
+Talk (or better yet FaceTime) every day

 I hate talking on the phone and I hate FaceTiming even more (I feel I never look attractive on the camera and of course I have to put on makeup!) and at one point in our LDR, we were 12 hours apart in timezone so that meant my mornings were his evenings which made things even more difficult.